edsu/diss/chapters/05-bots-seeds-people.md

 Another motivation for linking time and money in this way is because of how they entail each other.
 The time spent by archivists in discovery and evaluation of web content for archiving often has a monetary value in terms of salary or hourly wages.
 Similarly the amount of time spent crawling is often a function of the amount of data acquired, and the cost for storage.

-### People
+### IV.B.4.
+People

 One might assume that the work to appraise web archives necessarily involves archivists.
-However, our interview data made it clear that not all the people involved in appraisal called themselves archivists, and they often worked together with human and non-human agents in collaborative relationships that extended beyond the archives itself.
+However, the interview data made it clear that not all the people involved in appraisal called themselves archivists, and they often worked together with human and non-human agents in collaborative relationships that extended beyond the archives itself.

 At one large university archives, a series of individuals were involved in the establishment of their web archives.
 Their effort extended over a 15-year period